livnat-lab/HBB_HBD/README.md

-# MEMDS output sorting, SLURM version
+# MEMDS output analysis, SLURM version

 The pipeline is designed to run on distributed computing systems (clusters) managed by SLURM (https://slurm.schedmd.com/overview.html)